F**k It. I’m out.

-Truth is though these last few weeks as I’ve attempted to do a bit more of said ‘normal’ (by some misguided calculations I thought perhaps I had scope to do this) the adrenaline/blood pressure issues have risen and chopped those return to ‘normal’ aspirations off at the knees.
-I am so totally fed up with continually trying.
-Today I couldn’t even swim properly without my body showing signs of the shakes and tonight I’ve got a dose of chest pains from watching a cooking show cook off ffs!!
+Truth is, at that particular time, as I attempted to do a bit more of old ‘normal’, the adrenaline/blood pressure issues would rise up and chop those return to ‘normal’ aspirations off at the knees.
+I was so totally fed up with continually trying.
+I couldn’t even swim properly without my body showing signs of the shakes and I was getting chest pains just from watching the TV!

-I’m 18 months in with this crap and I’ve had enough of trying to fit the ‘old me’ mould.
-I have decided to stop trying to kid myself that I can do all this stuff and just stop.
-Keeping going doesn’t seem to be doing me any good at all.
-Stop faking it.
+I was 18 months in with this crap and I’d had enough of trying to fit the ‘old me’ mould.
+I decided to stop trying to kid myself that I could do all this stuff and just stop.

-My body seems to like the “desert island” life these days.
-However, the glimmers of normality that come with that seem to perk me up so I start doing a little bit more and then, whoa, dooooowwwn we go again.
-I’m on repeat and I’m not learning!!
-I’m a clever girl but trying to work out a balance which just gets totally fucked around by circumstances in and out of my control has beaten me.
+My body had seemingly already started tuning in to the ‘desert island’ life.
+However, the glimmers of normality that came with that seemed to perk me up so I would start doing a little bit more and then, whoa, dooooowwwn I would go again.
+I’m a clever girl but it took me simply ages (years actually and still learning) to work out a balance which didn’t get totally stuffed around by circumstances in and out of my control.

 I was beaten and ‘over it’.

 I love seeing friends and networking, but I was finding it hard to stay connected and not go mental with isolation.
 I’m an excitable, motor mouth (now I know by design with this thing) but I had turned into the chick that had to leave the ‘party’ almost as soon as it started because my body would get so hyped up and literally hurt if I outstayed its welcome.